Multiply robust estimation of causal effects under principal ignorability: Notation and assumptions for principal stratification

 Assumption~\ref{assump:weak-pi} requires that the expectations of the potential outcomes do not vary across principal strata conditional on the covariates.
 It is widely used in applied statistics \citep{follmann2000effect,hill2002differential,jo2009use,jo2011use,stuart2015assessing}.
 Under Assumptions~\ref{assump:TAignorability}~and~\ref{assump:M}, Assumption~\ref{assump:weak-pi} is equivalent to

 The observed stratum $(Z=1,S=1)$ is a mixture of two principal strata $U=11,10$.
 Therefore,~\eqref{eqn:pi-1} means that within the observed stratum $(Z=1,S=1)$, the expectation of the potential outcome $Y_{1}$ does not vary across the two principal strata conditional on the covariates.
 So the conditional expectations in \eqref{eqn:pi-1} simplify to the observable conditional expectation $\E(Y\mid Z=1,S=1,X) $.
 Similarly,~\eqref{eqn:pi-0} means that within the observed stratum $(Z=0,S=0)$, the two principal strata $U=00,10$ are ignorable for the expectation of the potential outcome $Y_{0}$ conditional on the covariates.
 So the conditional expectations in~\eqref{eqn:pi-0} simplify to the observable conditional expectation $\E(Y\mid Z=0, S=0, X)$.
+Intuitively, principal ignorability simplifies a latent mixture problem to an observed mixture problem.
+With this assumption, we can treat the subpopulation $(Z=z,S=s)$ as a mixture of strata defined by the observed covariates, which is easier to deal with than a mixture of latent principal strata.

+We start with Assumptions~\ref{assump:M}~and~\ref{assump:weak-pi} because they allow for deriving simple identification formulas and easy-to-implement estimators.
+These estimators are numerically stable and statistically robust.
+They can be benchmark estimators in data analyses.
+Nevertheless, their plausibility cannot be validated by the observed data, so they should be made with caution.
+To supplement the theory under Assumptions \ref{assump:M} and \ref{assump:weak-pi}, we also propose corresponding sensitivity analysis techniques for the potential violations of these assumptions.
+Due to the space limit, we include the theoretical results and numerical examples in the supplementary material.